 It is important to remember that the door can only be opened shortly, otherwise, the temperature may exceed the critical specified limits and a deviation that needs to be handled will occur.

-Likewise, it may be problematic if you place too many goods in the cooling equipment.
+Similarly, it may be problematic if you place too many goods in the cooling equipment.
 If the temperature takes a long time to restore after the goods have been placed in the equipment, it may indicate that too many goods have been stored in the equipment or that the goods have not been properly cooled beforehand.

-What can be done to reduce temperature fluctuations?
+How can you reduce temperature fluctuations?

 Fortunately, it is relatively easy to limit temperature fluctuations in equipment.

-- Make sure to have equipment that logs continuously and sends data continuously.
+- make sure to have equipment that logs and sends data continuously.
 The best way to reduce the risk of deviations is to continuously monitor the temperature of your equipment.
 As seen in the above examples, logging once a day is not enough to detect fluctuations that occur several times per hour.
 Systems with continuous data readings are clearly preferable.
 If you use a manual reading system (e.g. USB data loggers) you cannot detect temperature fluctuations in time, which may have major financial and quality consequences.